Stability in Quasineutral Plasmas with Thermalized Electrons: General Overview

 \subsubsection{Electrons}

-In \cite{HKH}, Han-Kwan and Hauray demonstrated that the quasineutral limit fails if $\eta(\epsilon)\sim \epsilon^N$ for any given $N>0$, even if $g_{0, \e}$ is chosen in ``the best possible way''.
-In other words, the validity of the quasineutral limit is {\em unstable} under polynomially small perturbations of analytic data (even more, the result is false for data $f_{0,\e}$ such that $h_{0,\e}$ is polynomially small in an arbitrarily strong Sobolev space, see also Remark~\ref{rmk:almost opt} below).
+In \cite{HKH}, Han-Kwan and Hauray demonstrated that the quasineutral limit can fail with $\eta(\epsilon)\sim \epsilon^N$ for any given $N>0$, even with $g_{0, \e}$ chosen in ``the best possible way'' as a spatially-homogeneous stationary solution $\mu(v)$.
+In other words, the validity of the quasineutral limit is {\em unstable} (not preserved) under polynomially small perturbations of analytic data.
+In fact, the result is false for data $f_{0,\e}$ such that $h_{0,\e}$ is polynomially small in an arbitrarily strong Sobolev space, see also Remark~\ref{rmk:almost opt} below.